 - Examine a company’s financial statements to determine its value

 - Meet with company officials to gain better insight into the company’s prospects

 - Assess the strength of the management team

 Financial analysts evaluate investment opportunities.
 They work in banks, pension funds, mutual funds, securities firms, insurance companies, and other businesses.
 Financial analysts are also called securities analysts and investment analysts.

 Financial analysts can be divided into two categories: buy-side analysts and sell-side analysts.

 - Buy-side analysts develop investment strategies for companies that have a lot of money to invest.
 These companies, called institutional investors, include hedge funds, insurance companies, independent money managers, and nonprofit organizations with large endowments, such as some universities.

-- Forever Casual 21 winter Boutique Dress Sell-side analysts advise financial services sales agents who sell stocks, bonds, and other investments.
+- winter Crew Leisure Shorts winter Crew Leisure J Leisure Shorts J Sell-side analysts advise financial services sales agents who sell stocks, bonds, and other investments.

 Some analysts work for the business media or other research houses, which are independent from the buy and sell side.

 Financial analysts generally focus on trends affecting a specific industry, geographical region, or type of product.
 For example, an analyst may focus on a subject area such as the energy industry, a world region such as Eastern Europe, or the foreign exchange market.
 They must understand how new regulations, policies, political situations, and economic trends may affect investments.